Diagrammatics for Soergel categories

 \begin{cor} Any graph whose boundary has at most one line of each color can be reduced to a disjoint union of boundary dots. \end{cor}

-\begin{proof} We know we can reduce the $i$-graph, for $i$ the lowest color present in the graph, to either the empty set or a boundary dot, depending on whether or not $i$ appears in the boundary.
-The dot need not be a boundary dot in the entire graph $\Gamma$, but it can encounter only 4-valent vertices on the way to the boundary.
-Since a dot can be slid under a 4-valent vertex, we may turn the dot into a boundary dot.
-Now, the remainder of the graph does not intersect the $i$-graph at all, so it can be reduced as though $i$ were not present at all.
-Induction for the win. \end{proof}
+\begin{proof} We know we can reduce the $i$-graph, for $i$ an extremal color, to a disjoint union of simple trees.
+A simple tree with at most one boundary line is either the empty set or a boundary dot.
+Therefore the $i$-graph is now either the empty set or a boundary dot, depending on whether or not $i$ appears in the boundary.
+The dot need not be a boundary dot in the entire graph $\Gamma$, but it can encounter only 4-valent vertices en route to the boundary.
+Since a dot can be slid under a 4-valent vertex by relation (\ref{eqn-ijijDot}), we may turn the dot into a boundary dot (its own connected component).
+The remaining connected components form a subgraph (also viewable in the planar strip) without the color $i$.
+Induction now concludes the proof.\end{proof}